nicoluca/elevator-challenge/README.md

 - Tests are implemented in [the test folder](src/test/java/org/example/domain).
 They are not exhaustive, but mostly for demonstration purposes.
 - The [Main class](src/main/java/org/example/Main.java) runs a simple, endless simulation of the elevator system.

-## Improvements/Todos
+## Possible Improvements
 The following improvements could be made, as the time and scope of this project did not allow for them:
-- Test coverage, incl edge cases.
+- Test coverage, incl. edge cases and concurrency.
 - More sophisticated policies, e.g. based on distance to destination, or based on the number of requests in the queue.
-- The alternative logic for the elevator movement (e.g. not only 3 -> 14, 14 -> 0, etc., but also 3 -> 7 -> 14, 14 -> 7 -> 0, etc.) could be implemented by interrupting the current movement (i.e. the thread in which the elevator is running), and restarting it with the new destination.
-This would require some refactoring of the elevator class, and the implementation of a new policy to find the next elevator to be called.
+- The alternative logic for the elevator movement with in-between stops (e.g. not only 3 -> 14, 14 -> 0, etc., but also 3 -> 7 -> 14, 14 -> 7 -> 0, etc.) could be implemented by simply interrupting the current movement (i.e. the thread in which the elevator is running), and restarting it with the new destination.
+This would not require changes in the Elevator class, but only in the ElevatorSystem class, and adding a new policy.